Study Abroad

 3.Career Readiness Starts Before Departure

-Many students wait until their final semester abroad to start thinking seriously about jobs and internships.
-By that time, important internship deadlines may already be over, graduate scheme applications may be closed, and students may still be trying to understand how the local job market works.
+Many students wait until their final semester abroad to think seriously about jobs and internships.
+By then, important deadlines may have passed, and they may still be learning how the local job market works.

 4.The Difference Between Admission-Ready and Career-Ready